wtoivo/RM2-ODL-quali-book/docs/02-Qualitative_questions.md

 4. Don’t write questions that are leading e.g. Do you agree that....
 You are investigating something you don’t know the answer to.
 Even if you think you might know the answer your questions should not reflect this.

 5. Think about ethics!
 Are the questions you are asking people ethically problematic?
-If they are, it doesn’t always mean you should not ask them, you just have to be more cautious when you do!
+If they are, it doesn’t always mean you should not ask them, you just have to be more cautious when you do - it's important that we respect our participants and give them the opportunity to decide how much they are willing to share!

-6. Think about time.The focus group is normally around 30-40 mins long.
+6. Think about time.
+The focus group is normally around 30-40 mins long.
 It takes quite a bit of time to get through a focus group schedule, especially if you have to ask additional questions.
 We would recommend you have 5 or maybe 6 questions/discussion points on your schedule.

 7. It is useful to put a star next to/highlight the really important questions you want to ask.
 This means that if you do start to run out of time then you can miss some of the other questions and go straight to these questions.